OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Without Source Code ("Black-Box")

-During a **Black box testing** you will not have access to the source code in its original form.
+During **Black box testing** you will not have access to the source code in its original form.
 Usually, you will have the application package in hand (in Android .apk format<sup>[17]</sup>), which can be installed on an Android device or reverse engineered with the goal to retrieve parts of the source code.

 If the application is based solely on Java and does not have any native library (code written in C/C++), the reverse engineering process is relatively easy and recovers almost the entire source code.
 Applications that contain a native library can still be reverse engineered by require low level knowledge and the process is not automated.